-And besides, it would mean that Paul’s warning in his olive tree illustration contradicted what he had said only a few chapters earlier, in his “golden chain of salvation”, where he affirmed that all those whom God foreknew, “he also did predestinate to be conformed to the image of his Son”; and that in order to so conform them he called them and justified them, and will inevitably glorify them in heaven (Romans 8:29,30).3
+And besides, it would mean that Paul’s warning in his olive tree illustration contradicted what he had said only a few chapters earlier, in his “golden chain of salvation”, where he affirmed that all those whom God foreknew, “he also did predestinate to be conformed to the image of his Son”; and that in order to so conform them he called them and justified them, and will inevitably glorify3 them in heaven (Romans 8:29-30).

 The Calvinist does not need to artificially tone down the warning in these sobering verses in Romans chapter 11.
 We can readily see why the denier of the preservation of the saints stands in awe of them.
 We too stand in awe of them.
-A belief in the preservation of the saints does not prevent us from taking seriously this warning to “Be not highminded, but fear” (v.20).
+A belief in the preservation of the saints does not prevent us from taking this warning seriously, to “Be not highminded, but fear” (v.20).

 But let us understand the full verse, and its context.
 Against any proud Christians (or false Christians) who thought that many of the Jews were “broken off, that I might be grafted in” (v.19), Paul counters: “Well; because of unbelief they were broken off, and thou standest by faith.
 Be not highminded, but fear: For if God spared not the natural branches, take heed lest he also spare not thee” (vv.20-21).

 So our standing in Christ is not—not!—anything that we can be proud of, as though we earned or were worthy of it.
 It is a totally undeserved privilege—it is the gift of God (see Romans 6:23; Ephesians 2:8).
 How many times do we need to be reminded, that it is “not by works of righteousness that we have done, but according to his mercy [God our Saviour] saved us” and that is the entire reason why we are “justified by his grace” (Titus 3:4-7)?
-No, we “stand by faith”; and as we have already seen, true faith perseveres in the spiritual walk
+No, we “stand by faith”; and as we have already seen, true faith perseveres in the spiritual walk.

 We also stand in awe of Paul’s words two verses later: “Behold therefore the goodness and the severity of God…to thee, goodness, if thou continue in his goodness…” (v.22).
-The Calvinist has no need to avoid the full weight of these verses, because they do not teach that of the state of salvation is reversible or undoable.
+The Calvinist has no need to avoid the full weight of these verses, because they do not teach that the state of salvation is reversible or undoable.

 True faith is characterised and evidenced by its continuing or abiding nature.
 But another distinguishing mark of true faith is that it humbly fears failure to so abide—even while believing that all the Lord’s people are fully secure in his hand.
 Such humility and fear is not incompatible with the exercise of faith, for true believers soon learn to mistrust even their best efforts—for we know that evil is still present with us (Romans 7:21-23).